Kapendev/parin/README.md

 * `updateWindow!gameLoop()`:
     This function calls the given function every frame until `closeWindow` is called.

-The [web](web) folder contains helper scripts to assist with the web export process on Linux.
+The [web](web) folder contains a helper script to assist with the web export process.

 ## Note